By: Dr. Sonia Chopra

 Once I removed the gutta percha, the infection started to drain.
 And THIS is the key to helping a patient feel better.
 Instant gratification for both me and my patient!

 Proper diagnoses from a dental professional can require putting together lots of clues.
 I understand that there’s a learning curve to reading cone beam images, and they can be misinterpreted.
 Some would have thought to take this tooth out because of a possible fracture (since root fracture can cause pain after a root canal).
 If your dentist is not 100% definitive in the cause of root canal failure, then they should access the tooth for a visual assessment to be sure.
 Sometimes we don’t know the answer before going into the tooth.
-And your dentist should prepares you, as the patient, for the potential outcomes of the different types of treatment.
+And your dentist should prepare you, as the patient, for the potential outcomes of the different types of treatment.

 I was lucky that the patient wanted to try and save the tooth.
 It was the right choice for her and her health.